ccbaumler/database-releases/genbank-workflow/README.md

   - collect_all
 - Cleanse the current database manifest and database with custom script
   - cleanse_manifest
+    - This script outputs a cleaned manifest and files used by [directsketch](https://github.com/sourmash-bio/sourmash_plugin_directsketch) to download sequences.
   - picklist_clean_db

 Rules to gather and sketch new or updated genomes into a new database: